MaterializeInc/materialize/doc/user/content/overview/arrangements.md

 Most databases are not designed to maintain long-running incremental queries.
-Database architecture is optimized for one-time query execution and run materialized view updates as completely new query opearations.
+Database architecture is optimized for one-time query execution and run materialized view updates as completely new query operations.

-Materialize supports more complex views and incremental updates for up to the minute results>>>>>

 ## Dataflows